sharontherese/latin-mass-funeral/content/start-here/glossary/index.md

 : A Latin Mass that is sung.
 Also called a Missa Cantata. [^3]

 Latin Mass
-: Also called the Extraordinary Form, Mass of St. Gregory the Great, the Tridentine Mass/Rite, or the old Mass.
+: The normative Mass of the Roman Rite until the _Novus Ordo_ in 1969-1970.
+Also called the Extraordinary Form, Mass of St. Gregory the Great, the Tridentine Mass/Rite, or the old Mass.

 Low Mass
 : A Latin Mass that is spoken, not sung. [^3]